Language selection

 Given the importance of Canada-U.S. trade, government agencies as well as service providers and customs experts have developed a number of online resources to answer questions and help facilitate e-commerce cross-border sales into the United States from Canada.

-A. Export scenarios
+Section III A: Export scenarios

 A customer in the United States purchased 8 cases of my wine from my website and winery in Canada totaling more than $2,500 USD.
 In addition to the cost of my wine, what other costs should I consider to calculate the fully landed cost to charge the customer?